Connecticut Maritime Foundation Logo

 The M/V Jessica W Marine Engine Repower Project was completed March 2014.

-DERA 2013 (Region 2) – New York Water Taxi: Sam Holmes & Ed Rogowsky
+DERA 2013 (Region 2) – New York Water Taxi: Sam Holmes and Ed Rogowsky

 NYWT is a ferry/excursion passenger transportation firm that has been a NYC fixture since 2002 that operates a fleet of 10 vessels throughout the metropolitan New York City harbor.
 NYWT’s mission “to provide entertaining, stimulating, and enlightening ways to see New York City’s dazzling skyline, celebrated bridges, and lush waterfront parks, while maintaining a community-conscious fleet that honors our cherished waterways”.